Index Fund Education

 Are all ETFs also Index Funds?

-It's important to remember that index funds have risks, and the performance will vary depending on which index your fund tracks.
+It's important to remember that index funds have risks, and the performance will vary depending on which index your fund follows.

 As always, you should carefully read the product disclosure statement (PDS), which must be issued by a company which runs an index fund.

-It takes a couple of minutes of reading to understand an index fund, but it could save you thousands!
+It takes just a couple of minutes of reading to understand an index fund, but it could save you thousands of dollars!

 What is an ETF?